 The main thing to understand is that softer wheels will kill more speed in a slide than a harder wheel as it deforms more and therefore tends to grip the road more.
 By “softer” and “harder” I mean 78A vs 84A for example (assuming the same wheel model).

-Harder wheels, on the other hand, will be easier to break into a slide but will not shed as much speed as softer ones, since it deforms and grips less.
+Harder wheels, on the other hand, will be easier to break into a high-speed slide but will not shed as much speed as softer ones, since it deforms less – and hence grips less.
 Thus, harder wheels give you less control at high speed than softer wheels, which will slow you way more and feel much smoother when sliding.